hynky1999/CmonCrawl/Description.md

 From quick skimming through documentation, there is no significant difference.
 Both are capable parsing html document and then return nodes based on css selectors or path.
 I haven't found any reliable benchmark of these only few articles [1](https://medium.com/@ArtMyftiu/web-data-extraction-in-its-multitudes-using-python-b5849b92931c) , [2](https://rushter.com/blog/python-fast-html-parser/).
 Also people of HackerNews confirmed this bias so it must be true :)

 ## Concurrency
 It is clear that program will be IO-bound.
 Thus we will decide between asyncio and threading.
-Since we will be spawning a lot of requests the fast and best approach seems to be asyncio, because threading will use a lot of resources to orchestr threads.
+Since we will be spawning a lot of requests the fastest and best approach seems to be asyncio, because threading will use a lot of resources to orchestr threads.

 ## Cluster distribution
 I plan to organize program to two parts.
 One will be responsible for getting urls to query from CC index and second for actual data retrieve.
 Thus we can retrieve urls then has then and divide them into N buckets and distribute each bucket to a computer in cluster.
 Deployment using Docker could be considered.